A new way for audiences with visual impairments to follow sport in real-time.

 Turn what needs to be seen into sound.

 Action Audio is a world-first system for augmenting live sports with sound, designed to give people who are visually impaired the ability to follow games in real-time.

 Developed in partnership with Tennis Australia and Monash University, Action Audio uses data from a ball monitoring computer vision system to emphasise key moments of play with a 3D sound design system that has been developed with the blind and low vision community.

 For many visually impaired sports fans, Action Audio will provide the first opportunity to follow the speed and actions of a live game.

 Everyone has the right to have as much access as possible.
 I love tennis, but being blind, all I can hear is the ball going up and down and then I have to wait for the results.
 I’m really looking forward to this next step forward in accessibility.

-The ubiquity of the ball monitoring computer vision systems at over 80 tennis tournaments worldwide, and other codes such as cricket and football, creates a huge opportunity to open access for millions of visually impaired sports fans.
+Action Audio sets a new standard in accessibility in sport, and the ubiquity of the ball monitoring computer vision systems at over 80 tennis tournaments worldwide, and other codes such as cricket and football, creates a huge opportunity to open access for millions of visually impaired sports fans.

 The 2022 Australian Open runs from 17-30th January.
 Details of tennis matches are available with Action Audio from the Rod Laver Arena via Ausopen.com, listen to the matches live via AO radio and choose to either listen to the audio commentary alone, or with Action Audio.

 Action Audio is essentially a new language being created to transcend sport.
 It enables us to augment the live radio broadcast and changes the way blind and low vision sports fans can participate in live sport entertainment.